 Middle school (Grades 6-8) is a transitional period for academic and social growth between the elementary and secondary levels.

-The required courses are English, social studies, science, mathematics, reading, Latin, physical education and introduction to computers.
-Enrichment courses such as study skills, band and health are offered.
-Eighth graders may begin an advanced math tract by taking Algebra I.
+The required courses are English, social studies, science, mathematics, reading, physical education and introduction to computers.
+Enrichment courses such as etymology, band and art are offered.
+Eighth graders may begin an advanced math tract by taking Algebra I if they meet the qualifications based on teacher recommendation, prior grades, and test scores.

 The middle school maintains its own extracurricular activities, enabling students in this transitional period to have ample opportunities to develop their own talents.